California governor rejects parole for RFK assassin | DW | 13.01.2022

 Sirhan Sirhan has been in prison for more than 50 years after assassinating Kennedy, then a presidential candidate, in 1968.

-Newsom rejected recommendations from a panel made up of two parole commissioners, saying that Sirhan poses an unreasonable threat to public safety.
+Newsom rejected recommendations from a panel made up of two parole commissioners and said Sirhan poses an unreasonable threat to public safety.

 Sirhan had previously been denied parole 15 times.